-- The SAN Connection Tool will aid in connecting to SAN storage.
-Prior to running the SAN Connection Tool, check the HP website (www.hp.com) for possible updates. - Context-sensitive help for the SAN Connection Tool may be obtained by selecting the question mark (?) at the far right of the primary navigation bar.
-Online help includes steps for flashing FCA2101 firmware. - Do not connect fiber cables until the tool indicates that the cables may be attached. - The SAN Connection Tool only supports the FCA2101 HBA. - The first screen of the SAN Connection Tool includes an overview and a checklist of items that are required for successful connection to the storage.
+The SAN Connection Tool will aid in connecting to SAN storage.
+Prior to running the SAN Connection Tool, check the HP website (www.hp.com) for possible updates.

+- Context-sensitive help for the SAN Connection Tool can be obtained by selecting the question mark (?) at the far right of the primary navigation bar.
+Online help includes steps for flashing FCA2101 firmware. - Do not connect fiber cables until the tool indicates that the cables may be attached. - The SAN Connection Tool only supports the FCA2101 HBA.
+If another supported HBA is used, refer to that HBA's documentation for configuration information.

+The first screen of the SAN Connection Tool includes an overview and a checklist of items that are required for successful connection to the storage.
 Subsequent screens include SAN storage selection and the selection of the type of fiber path desired.
 Lastly, the final screen provides all of the necessary steps required to successfully connect to the SAN.

-Modular SAN Array 1000 (MSA1000) Requirements
+Modular SAN Array 1000 Requirements